How to Grade Pokemon Cards

 Edges

 Inspect the edges for any whitening, dings, or fraying.
 Clean, sharp edges are crucial for a high grade.
 Whitening will knock the grade down a point or more depending on the amount.
-If there is excessive whitening on all edges and deep into the card, it could push it into the PSA 7’s or lower.
+If there is excessive whitening on all edges and deep into the card, it could push it into the 7’s or lower.
 Tiny creases that don’t exceed beyond the blue border usually net a 7.
-If it goes beyond that or there is more than one crease, you’re in the PSA 6 range.
-If there a crease well into the card, you’re looking at a PSA 5 or much lower depending on the length.
+If it goes beyond that or there is more than one crease, you’re in the 6 range.
+If there a crease well into the card, you’re looking at a 5 or much lower depending on the length.
+If the crease is on the front, that usually is a much worse grade.

 Whitening is common, the blue paint is very fragile.